Born: 1812, died 4th June 1856, (Radical)

 continuous existence ever since.

+following month began to collect money for a Secular Hall.
 The Leicester Secular Hall Company was formally constituted on the 2nd

 May, 1873 and Gimson was a major shareholder.
 A plot of land of some two